 - Staying in the Lake District for a few days or longer?
 Consider a 3 day or 7 day parking pass instead of pay as you go.
 It works out much better value for money.
 For prices and a list of participating car parks look HERE.

 - High Quality Hardtail Mountain Bikes, suitable for all but the roughest of Lake District trails.

 - We also have children's seats available to fit our bikes (these are NOT available on Electric bikes.
 The bracket will only fit on 17"/M, 19"/L and 21"/XL mountain bikes).

 Hire is always best booked in advance online to ensure you can ride on the day you want to.
 We will also be happy to get you out on a bike should you just turn up, as long as we have them available.

 Click HERE to book from our Bowness boathouse.

-WHY RIDE FROM HERE - Bowness-on-Windermere is a great starting point for those wishing to avoid busy roads, we are right next the Windermere Ferry, so a short crossing puts you on the scenic western shore, where you can use bridleways and quiet lanes to get around.
+Bowness-on-Windermere is a great starting point for those wishing to avoid busy roads as we are right next the Windermere Ferry.
+A short crossing puts you on the scenic western shore, where you can use bridleways and quiet lanes to get around.
 This makes it a particularly great spot for families to start out from.

 - From here you can head out along the scenic western lake shore, up to the grand Wray Castle, with (in our opinion) some of the best placed picnic benches the Lake District has to offer.
 This is a great place to stop, explore the castle or the kids woodland play area, then simply retrace your steps or choose from a number of routes to find your way back.
 There and back is one of the flattest routes we can offer in the Lakes.

 - You could carry follow the Beatrix Potter Trail to Hawkshead via quiet lanes, then down past Esthwaite Water to Hilltop, before looping back to the ferry.
 This is suitable as a family ride with a trailer or a child seat, and also suitable for experienced and willing young riders.